- Keep your home builder job search confidential with these discreet job search, networking, and

-- Making the change while employed should be approached with caution in order to preserve your professional reputation and livelihood.
+- Making the change while employed should be approached with caution to preserve your professional reputation and livelihood.

 12 Tips to Keep Your Home Builder Jobs Search Confidential